 CSS: Animation Using CSS Transforms

-The implementation of animation in CSS involves setting up a transformation to take place in response to a mouseover or other event.
-Then, rather than applying the effect instantly, we assign a transition timing function which applies the transformation/s over a set time period.
+The animations presented below involve setting up a transformation to take place in response to a mouseover or other event.
+Then, rather than applying the effect instantly, we assign a transition timing function which causes the transformation to take place incrementally over a set time period.

 Introducing CSS Transformations

 The effect of a CSS Transform is to modify the appearance of an element in the browser by translation, rotation or other means.
-When defined in a style sheet transformations are applied before the page is rendered, so you don't actually see any animations taking place.
-Transforms can also be applied as a mouseover or similar effect which you can see in the next section.
+When defined in a style sheet, transformations are applied as the page is rendered, so you don't actually see any animations taking place.
+Transforms can also be applied as a :hover effect which you can see in the next section.

 Apple's proposal for CSS Transformations calls for the ability to change the perspective and work in three dimensions, but that's some way away yet.
 Even the features demonstrated here won't appear in other browsers until they're approved by the standards body who are still quibbling over CSS3 modules.